filfreire/filfreire.github.io/_drafts/quality_infotainment.md

 Other people won't find the tests so funny.
 They will oftentimes find them pure blasphemy, overly sarcastic, like a bad joke towards their reality.
 Like a self induced punch in the stomach.
 "We've been lied too this whole time?!
 I'll ignore what you're saying!".
 I don't blame anyone for doing just that.
 We've all been usually dealt a bad set of cards, here's why:

 - The "default" of the industry, and the road most travelled by many of the giants (who oftentimes [don't follow what they advertise](https://www.jeremiahlee.com/posts/failed-squad-goals/)) is strongly motivated to produce content similar to all of the above tests, in line with having quality infotainment reigning over meaningul testing and actual solutions to testing (and quality) problems;
 - Entertainment sells.
-We're encouraged make the hasty generalizations because the more "qa infotainment" content we produce, even if it doesn't help to to solve problems, any assumptions and generalizations we make through the same infotainment help us appease stakeholders and distract them temporarily;
+We're encouraged make the hasty generalizations because the more "qa infotainment" content we produce, the merrier, even if it doesn't help solving problems, any assumptions and generalizations we make through the same infotainment help us appease stakeholders and distract them temporarily;
 - The outliers, successful as they might be, go in direct opposition to the road most travelled, in parallel with the tech industry living and breathing for the falacy of _"appealing to authority"_: "if Google does it... if Amazon does it... if some departement in our company does it... if its an industry (or company internal) standard"... [and the beat goes on](https://www.youtube.com/watch?v=fOaxEa5ONJw);
 - The falacy of sunk cost is a nasty b%$&@: "the company/project/team has initially invested so much in this road, we might as well see it throught to the end".
 Our heart's big desire is to get that sense of accomplishment - "We've sunk all our energy in these initiatives, we're gonna ignore any opposition, and run them to the end".